tatabong18/valemia_atabong_braidstribeapp_capstone/src/main/resources/README_templates.md

-Braids Tribe application is a web-based application intended to be used for ecommerce purposes by business owner and customers, to keep track of the orders placed by the customers and also to have the information available for the Admin to view and to fulfill the order on the promised date and time.
+Braids Tribe application is a web-based application intended to be used for ecommerce purposes by business owner and customers, to keep track of the orders placed by the customers and also to have the information available for the Admin to view and to fulfill the order(s) on the promised date and time.

-The design of this app is very similar to a general shopping app having products, shopping carts, orders, and customer information, so it can be modified to be used with any type of products.
+The design of this app is very similar to a general shopping app having products, shopping carts, orders, and customer information, so it can be modified to be used with any type of product(s).

 The purpose of an e-commerce application is to provide a convenient and accessible way for businesses to showcase their products or services and for customers to find and purchase what they need.